Coquette Core & Hyperfemininity

 Essentially, if you’re a Simone Rocha, Sandy Liang, Miu Miu, or Margiela enthusiast, you’re likely already well-versed in all this.

-These tweets and memes have by far been some of my favorite examples of the cultural expansion of Coquette Core.
-Not to mention, as a black girl, seeing other women of my complexion take on the aesthetic—despite bringing me lots of joy—has caused my feeling of instability with femininity to resurface.
+The tweets and memes pictured above have by far been some of my favorite examples of Coquette Core’s cultural expansion.
+As a black girl, seeing other women of my complexion take on the style has also brought me lots of joy while simultaneously causing some feelings of instability with femininity to resurface.

-In a lot of ways, I’d like to think that the true insidiousness of racism is the unobserved mode by which it successfully prevents black people from self-expression, fragmenting identity in its very early stages.
+In a lot of ways, I’d like to think that the true insidiousness of racism is the unobserved mode by which it successfully prevents black people from self-expression, fragmenting our identities in their very early stages.

-At a very young age, as a little black girl, I learned that the soft “traditional” femininity that Coquette Core exemplifies wasn’t available to me in the same way that it was for other girls fairer than I. I could dress the part of a ‘girl’ and have the “toys” and “interests,” yet there was something about me, notably my complexion, that became a crippling reminder that I was once again an other.
+At a very young age, as a little black girl, I learned that the soft traditional femininity that Coquette Core exemplifies wasn’t available to me in the same way that it was for other girls.
+Notably those fairer than I. I could dress the part of a “girl” and have the “toys” and “girly interests,” yet there was something about me—my features, my hair, and my complexion—that became a crippling reminder that I was once again an other.
 For black girls and women alike, dark-skinned ones especially, being robbed of femininity is one way that white supremacy strives to dehumanize us.

-Truth is, though I may have loved the bows and barrettes my mom put in my hair as a kid or the frilly socks, and mary-janes in which she dressed me— words like dainty, graceful, delicate, and pretty still felt out of reach.
-With time, I came to understand why: my identity as a black woman was and is socially tethered more to masculinity than feminity.
-It often feels that to be perceived as girly, I have to occupy an extreme, oversexualizing myself and overperforming.
-Otherwise, I forego my femininity altogether.
+Truth is, though I may have loved the bows and barrettes my mom put in my hair as a kid and the frilly socks and mary-janes in which she dressed me— words like dainty, graceful, delicate, and pretty still felt out of reach.
+With time, I came to understand that my identity as a black woman is and has always been socially tethered to masculinity as opposed to feminity due to adopted white supremacist beliefs.
+It is difficult to identify a point in American history when black women were not relegated to stereotypical ‘male’ roles and overly criticized for possessing “unattractive” domineering male behaviors.
+It often feels that to be perceived as feminine, we have to occupy extremes, oversexualizing, overextending, and overperforming.
+Otherwise, we relinquish our femininity altogether.

-That’s all to say that part of the reason I think I enjoyed the Art Hoe aesthetic so much in high school (before it got co-opted by a much larger & whiter demographic) was that it allowed black girls to be seen in a way that social media, not to mention the real-world, had never before.
-Corny as it sounds, we could be expressive, artistic, awkward, goofy, cute, and quirky; superimposing ourselves into European paintings to physically make and take space for ourselves.
-Suddenly, it seemed that femininity was not something for which I needed to overextend myself.
-I was no longer making desperate attempts to cling to or mend my bastardized “womanhood.”
+That’s all to say that part of the reason I think I enjoyed the Art Hoe aesthetic so much in high school (before it got co-opted by a much larger & whiter demographic) was because it allowed black girls to be seen in a way that social media, let alone the real-world, had never before.
+As clichéd as it may sound, we could be expressive, artistic, awkward, goofy, cute, and quirky, superimposing ourselves into European impressionist paintings to physically make and take up space.
+Suddenly, it seemed like femininity wasn’t something I needed to labor for.
+I was no longer making desperate attempts to cling to or mend my bastardized ‘womanhood.’

-As a teenage girl, still unsure of herself and her changing body, who had only begun to deal with the heft of perception (that damming concept), embodying the Art Hoe made me feel I could enjoy my black girlhood in a way that I had felt so isolated from beforehand.
+As a teenage girl, still unsure of herself and her changing body, who had only begun to deal with the heft of perception (that damming concept), embodying the Art Hoe made me feel I could enjoy my black girlhood in ways that I had felt so isolated from beforehand.

 So, how exactly does this all relate to Coquette Core?

-Some may read this article and think I have been too generous to Coquette Core, and that may be true.
-But, I do not want this article to be seen as a gloss over the aesthetic’s faults.
-As with all fashion-related trends and sectors, Coquette Core, too, needs to be more inclusive on all fronts.
+Some readers may think I have been too generous to Coquette Core, and that may be true.
+However, I want to clarify that this article is not intended to gloss over the aesthetic’s shortcomings.
+Like all fashion trends, Coquette Core needs to become more inclusive on all fronts.

-I guess, the reason I decided to write this article was to say that I find Coquette Core to be more than a shallow, one-dimensional approach to feminity.
+I guess I decided to write this article because I believe that Coquette Core when emulated by those of us who feel like an other, goes deeper than just a shallow, one-dimensional approach to femininity.
 After all, no one works harder than a black ballerina.
 I’m sure Misty Copeland would agree.